 Ventral hernia repair surgery improved over the last few years due to laparoscopic innovations, pain management improvements and better-designed devices.
 However, a recent flexible composite mesh (a popular hernia repair component) recall could negatively impact thousands now needing revision surgery.
 Some patients filed lawsuits even before Ethicon voluntarily recalled Physiomesh in May 2016 due to unusually high hernia recurrence rates.
-(Ethicon’s Physiomesh hernia repair patches came in different shapes and sizes, including oval, round, square and rectangular designs.)
-Today, there are many safer hernia mesh alternatives to the once-popular Physiomesh flexible composite patch available for surgical repairs.
+(Ethicon’s Physiomesh patches came in different shapes and sizes, including oval, round, square and rectangular designs.)
+Today, there are many safer alternatives to the once-popular Physiomesh flexible composite patch available for surgical repairs.
 The procedure itself is minimally invasive, and up to 10% of all abdominal surgery patients will eventually develop ventral hernias.

 Suggested Alternatives for Replacing Faulty Mesh Implants

 Ethicon’s Urgent Field Safety Notice listed several hernia mesh alternatives to Physiomesh suitable for use in future surgical repair procedures.
-For intraperitoneal/intra-abdominal mesh placement hernia repairs, Ethicon recommends using Proceed™ surgical mesh.
+For intraperitoneal/intra-abdominal mesh placement repairs, Ethicon recommends using Proceed™ surgical mesh.
 And for extraperitoneal mesh placement hernia repairs, Ethicon suggests using these flat patches:

 - Prolene™ polypropylene mesh